blaiseUbanako/hangman421/README.md

 6.Drag and drop project folder into Visual Studio code editor

-7.Navigate to hangman-->milestone_5.py and open file
+7.Navigate to hangman-->hangman_game.py and open file

-8.Run the code using the play button on VS code to begin the game.
+8.Play the game using the play button on VS code to begin the game.

-9.The user will be prommpted to guess a letter
+9.The user will be repeatedly prommpted to guess a letter and the output of the game will be displayed

 ## File Structure

  +---hangman

     +---milestones

        +---milestone_2.py

        +---milestone_3.py

        +---milestone_4.py

        +---milestone_5.py

     +---hangman_game.py

 ## Licence Information